python-ivi/python-ivi/README.md

 ## Instrument communication

-PyIVI can use linux-gpib and PyVXI11 to connect to instruments.
+Python IVI can use linux-gpib and Python VXI11 to connect to instruments.
 The implementation of the initialize method takes a VISA resource string and attempts to connect to an instrument.
-If the resource string starts with TCPIP, then PyIVI will attempt to use PyVXI11.
+If the resource string starts with TCPIP, then Python IVI will attempt to use Python VXI11.
 If it starts with GPIB, it will attempt to use linux-gpib's python interface.
 Integration with PyVISA is planned, but not currently supported.

 ## A note on standards compliance